For your Home

 Yellow jackets have a reputation for being one of the most aggressive stinging insects.
 Usually, they won’t sting unless provoked.
 However, they can get more aggressive in the early fall as resources begin to dwindle.
 Yellow jacket stings pose a more serious threat to humans than bees, because a yellow jacket's stinger is not barbed like a honey bee, allowing it to sting repeatedly.
 Some individuals are more sensitive than others, due to allergic reactions, and should seek medical attention when stung.

-Property owners can count on their local Ehrlich Technicians to deliver yellow jacket removal services that are both safe and effective.
+Property owners can count on their local Ehrlich technicians to deliver yellow jacket removal services that are both safe and effective.